Skip to main content

 • Any body fluid that is visibly contaminated with blood

-• All body fluids in situations where it is difficult or impossible to differentiate between body fluids
+• All body fluids in situations where it is difficult or impossible to differentiate between them

 • Any unfixed tissue or organ (other than intact skin) from a human (living or dead)

-• HBV- and HIV-containing cell or tissue cultures, organ cultures, and HBV- or HIV-containing culture medium or other solutions
+• HIV-containing cell or tissue cultures, organ cultures, and HIV- or HBV-containing culture medium or other solutions

 • Blood, organs, or other tissues from experimental animals infected with HBV or HIV

-• Ensure that a copy of the exposure control plan is accessible to employees
+• Ensure a copy of the exposure control plan is accessible to employees.

 • Document that they have solicited input from frontline workers in identifying, evaluating, and selecting effective engineering and work practice controls

-• Under circumstances in which differentiation between body fluid types is difficult or impossible, all body fluids shall be considered potentially infectious materials.
+• Universal precautions shall be observed to prevent contact with blood or other potentially infectious materials.
+Under circumstances in which differentiation between body fluid types is difficult or impossible, all body fluids shall be considered potentially infectious materials.

 • Engineering controls shall be examined and maintained or replaced on a regular schedule to ensure their effectiveness.